ros2-gbp/automatika_embodied_agents-release/docs/examples/semantic_map.md

 detections_topic = Topic(name="detections", msg_type="Detections")
 ```

 Additionally the component requiers a model client with an object detection model.
-We will use the RESP client for RoboML and use the VisionModel a convenient model class made available in EmbodiedAgents, for initializing all vision models available in the opensource [mmdetection](https://github.com/open-mmlab/mmdetection) library.
+We will use the RESP client for RoboML and use the VisionModel a convenient model class made available in _EmbodiedAgents_, for initializing all vision models available in the opensource [mmdetection](https://github.com/open-mmlab/mmdetection) library.
 We will specify the model we want to use by specifying the checkpoint attribute.

 ```{note}
 Learn about setting up RoboML with vision [here](https://www.github.com/automatika-robotics/roboml).